Tips and Tricks FAQ MMP

 A: Yes and No. You can thin MMP with water however it must be distilled.
 DO NOT use tap water.
 Tap water contains chemicals , minerals and rust that will affect your finish.

 B: DO NOT ever thin with Glass Cleaner, wiper fluid, lighter fluid, alcohol, Lacquer thinner etc. You will destroy the paint by contamination, ruin your finish and the high performance properties of the paint.
 This includes Windex which includes alcohol and ammonia.
 You will destroy the paint.
 This also includes during color changes.
+Please clean your airbrush with water and follow up flush with our thinner.

 C: NO it will not mix with enamel or Lacquer thinners.
+Oil and Water do not mix.

 MY PAINT WILL NOT COVER :

 A-1 : MMP thinner is very powerful.
 Due to the nature of our paint formula only the smallest amount of thinner is needed (DROPS).
 If you over thin the paint, it will become less opaque than expected.
 The paint will be translucent and possibly bead or may lead to adhesion issues.
 Be sure to pay attention to your mixing ratios with both the thinner and Poly.
 Once you have that down and a solid feeling for how the paint mixes and sprays then feel free to experiment.
+Once you have a feeling for the very easy nature of using and mixing the paint you can then begin to eyeball your ratios etc.

 A-2 Although there is no harm in adding MMP Thinner / Reducer / Poly to any of our products, MMP Metallics for example are "thinner" than standard colors.
 You may find that you don't need to add any thinner or possibly just one or two drops.
 Yes you can add poly to metallics, however, build up in light airbrush passes.
 Don't rush.